 Options 2 and 3 will also require one off back payments to those officers affected.
-In September 2017, a report on Financial Performance to the Committee highlighted savings to date of £483,000, and a paper on today's agenda has similarly reported savings of £90,000.
+In October 2017, a report on Financial Performance to the Fire Authority highlighted savings to date of £483,000, and a follow paper to the recent Strategy and Resources Committee has similarly reported additional savings of £90,000.
 It is proposed that these underspends are used to cover back payments to staff.

-7 Legal Comment
+8 Legal Comment